olgazim/LucidChart-User-Documentation/docs/Olga_formatting_lines.md

 ## Change line path
+You will need to modify the path of lines in your diagrams as they become more complex to ensure clear connections between elements.
+With Lucidchart, you can easily adjust paths of all types of lines, including angled, straight, or curved, as needed.
 ### Change the path of an angled line

 1. **Select** a line you want to modify by clicking on it.